-1.1 A Specific Problem Context - The Trucking Industry
+1.1.
+A Specific Problem Context-The Trucking Industry

-In order to provide a complete treatment of our approach, we examine a specific problem context involving truck routing.
-Truck transport is a \$462 billion industry in the US (Wilson & Delaney 2003).
-However, the industry is extremely fragmented with the largest company accounting for less than 5% of the market.
-The main source of inefficiency in this industry is the "deadhead" miles or miles driven empty.
-The primary reason for this inefficiency is the spatial nature of this industry, i.e., for a truck to pickup a load, it physically has to be at that location.
-When the truck is done, it ends up at the physical drop off point and may have to travel to a new location to be useful.
+To provide a complete treatment of our approach, we examine a specific problem context involving truck routing.
+Truck transport is a \$462 billion industry in the United States (Wilson and Delaney 2003).
+However, the industry is extremely fragmented, with the largest company accounting for less than 5% of the market.
+The main source of inefficiency in this industry is the "deadhead" miles, or miles driven empty.
+The primary reason for this inefficiency is the spatial nature of this industry; i.e., for a truck to pick up a load, it has to physically be at that location.
+When the truck is done, it ends up at the physical drop-off point and may have to travel to a new location to be useful.
 Intuitively, if transport companies swap some of their loads, there is the potential for Pareto improving savings (i.e., neither company faces a higher cost and at least one company faces a lower cost).

-However, attempts to collaborate and thus swap loads to get more efficient routes are often discouraged by a desire of individual companies to "share only if beneficial".
-In addition, legal restrictions, dealing with anti-trust issues, frown upon information sharing and collaboration that can be potentially anti-competitive.
-However, even anti-trust considerations do permit competing firms to engage in limited information sharing and collaboration that is clearly efficiency enhancing.
-As reported in the Wall Street Journal, "It is permissible for carriers to cooperate in certain ways.
-For instance, if two of them both carry chemicals for a given producer on the same route, they may pool their capacity for the purpose of operational efficiency. ...
-But cooperating to divide up markets or to affect prices would clearly fall outside these permitted arrangements" (Bandler 2003).
+However, attempts to collaborate and thus swap loads to get more efficient routes are often discouraged by a desire of individual companies to "share only if beneficial."
+In addition, legal restrictions dealing with antitrust issues frown on information sharing and collaboration that can be potentially anticompetitive.
+However, antitrust considerations do permit competing firms to engage in limited information sharing and collaboration that is clearly efficiency enhancing.
+As reported in the Wall Street Journal (Bandler 2003, p.
+1),

+It is permissible for carriers to cooperate in certain ways.
+For instance, if two of them both carry chemicals for a given producer on the same route, they may pool their capacity for the purpose of operational efficiency....
+But cooperating to divide up markets or to affect prices would clearly fall outside these permitted arrangements.

 If transport companies resort to using a broker to swap loads, the first step is for each company to independently identify loads it would like to swap.
 These potential loads are provided to a broker who now sees all available loads.
 As a result, parties will only make things available that they view as likely to be picked up in a swap.
 The key difference in our approach is that all available loads are provided by all companies.
-The algorithm is executed in a distributed manner by each company and at no time is the data entrusted to any third party.
-In addition, the secure protocols used in the algorithm guarantee that no information other than the swapped loads that improve efficiency are revealed to each company, and all such efficiency-improving swaps are made.
+The algorithm is executed in a distributed manner by each company and at no time are the data entrusted to a third party.
+In addition, the secure protocols used in the algorithm guarantee that no information other than the swapped loads that improve efficiency are revealed to each company, and all such efficiencyimproving swaps are made.
 This results in both lower information disclosure and higher efficiency than a traditional broker-mediated model.

 Why would companies want such an approach?
 One motivation comes from the transport companies themselves as part of their desire to protect proprietary information while achieving maximum efficiency.
-However, another motivation may come from shippers who could demand such a protocol be used by their associated carriers to ensure that efficiency is enhanced while preventing any collusion regarding data that is not explicitly required to be shared and that may reduce competitiveness of the carrier market.
+However, another motivation may come from shippers who could demand such a protocol be used by their associated carriers to ensure that efficiency is enhanced while preventing any collusion by carriers regarding data that are not explicitly required to be shared and that may reduce competitiveness of the carrier market.

-Thus, in this paper, we do the following:
+Thus, in this paper: